 At the age of two, she was diagnosed with leukemia and her first fight began.
 After beating cancer, she found her love of skiing and started competing on the slopes with Special Olympics Colorado at the age of 13.
 From there, she joined Unified basketball, swimming, and cycling.

-A 2014 graduate of Heritage High School, Hanna was selected to give her high school graduation speech and received a scholarship from the John Lynch Foundation as the “Exceptional Star of the Year.”
+As a 2014 graduate of Heritage High School, Hanna was selected to give her high school graduation speech and received a scholarship from the John Lynch Foundation as the “Exceptional Star of the Year.”

-Hanna’s busy life also includes her job at Olive Garden as a hostess, as a reporter for Lady Gaga’s Channel Kindness, where three of her stories were published in the Channel Kindness book.
+Hanna’s busy life also includes a hostess job at Olive Garden and a role as a reporter for Lady Gaga’s Channel Kindness, where three of her stories were published in the Channel Kindness book.
 She is now managing her own business, “Wholeheartedly Hanna,” which she dedicates to her late brother’s memory.
 She takes part in the “Trek 100” every year, where she cycles 66 miles in one day to raise money for childhood cancer.
 When you ask her what her favorite part of Special Olympics is, she will tell you all about the friends she has made and the joy she has been able to share.